-Booster seats and forward facing car seats are suitable for children from 4-7 years of age.
+In Australia, booster seats and forward-facin car seats are suitable for children from 4-7 years of age.

-Booster seats are designed to provide side impact protection, but their primary function to correctly position the vehicle seat belt to safely restrain the child.
-Booster seats are held in place by the child’s own body and the vehicle's lap-sash seat belt, it is the vehicle seat belt that is the actual restraining device on a booster seat.
+Booster seats in Australia are designed to provide side impact protection, but their primary function is to correctly position the vehicle seat belt to safely restrain the child.
+Booster seats are held in place by the child’s own body and the vehicle's lap-sash seat belt.
+It is the vehicle seat belt that is the actual restraining device on a kids car booster seat.

-The below is a easy guide to help you navigate between the two, so you can owrk out what is best for you.
+The below is an easy guide to help you navigate between the two, so you can decide what’s best for you.

 Forward Facing Car Seats

-When using a forward facing car seat it must:
+When using a forward-facing car seat for your infant - 8 year old it must:

 - be securely attached to the car seat by the seat belt